kilianglas/algorand-starter-kit/contracts/README.md

 # Smart Contract Examples

-This dir contains some basic PyTEAL smart contract examples.
+This directory contains some basic PyTEAL smart contract examples.
 The contracts can be deployed to e.g. the sandbox environment to get a feeling on how interaction with smart contracts works on Algorand.